Pumpkin Coffee Cake

 We actually think this cake tastes amazing cold–it makes the crumb taste a little denser and pairs amazingly with a pumpkin spice latte 🙂

-pumpkin coffee cake with crumble topping and cinnamon cream cheese glaze
+pumpkin coffee cake with crumb topping

 Happy pumpkin season!
 Let’s all celebrate today with this pumpkin coffee cake!